SESYNC-ci/model-lang-lesson/docs/_slides/lme4.md

 ===

 The warning that the procedure `failed to converge` is worth paying attention to.
-In this case, we can proceed by switching to the slower numerical optimizer that [lme4](){:.rlib} previously used by default.
+One way to fix this is to change the numerical optimizer used for model fitting that [lme4](){:.rlib} is used by default.
+In this example, we change the optimizer to a "BOBYQA" optimizer, which is slower than the default.
+{:.notes}